We now face “A Human Emergency” that’s right before our eyes yet difficult to see.

 The New York Times, The Washington Post, ABC, CBS, NBC, Fox, PBS, NPR, The BBC, USA Today, US News & World Report, Arte, The CBC, Associated Press, Reuters, AFP, The Daily Mail and the Huffington Post have all covered Jeff’s discoveries and photographs.

-Jeff is a television producer and the author of three books.
+Jeff is the author of three books.
 With his production partner Lone Wolf Media, he produced ‘Americans Underground: Secret City of WWI’ which premiered on the Smithsonian Channel in March 2017.
-Jeff is also an assignment photographer for The New York Times.

 Jeff graduated near the top of his class at one of America’s top ten medical schools, The University of Washington School of Medicine.
 He is a member of Alpha Omega Alpha, the National Honor Medical Society and is a Fellow in the American College of Emergency Physicians.
 For over 25 years, Jeff has taught trauma care as an instructor in the Advanced Trauma Life Support program administered by the American College of Surgeons.